-With over 900 restaurants across the UK, KFC is one of the country’s most popular fast-food chains.
-Like all other restaurants, KFC is legally obliged to ensure the health and safety of its customers and staff.
+Fast-food restaurants are legally obliged to ensure the health and safety of their customers and staff.
 There are a number of health and safety responsibilities it must comply with.

 When it fails to do so, injury or illness can occur.
-In some cases, this can result in the chain finding itself liable to KFC injury compensation claims.
-If KFC or its employees are negligent towards their duty of care and this leads to injury, victims of KFC accidents can claim compensation.
+In some cases, this can result in fast-food restaurants finding themselves liable to injury compensation claims.
+If a fast-food restaurant or its employees are negligent towards their duty of care and this leads to injury, victims of accidents can claim compensation.

-If you have been injured while eating or working in a KFC restaurant, you may be entitled to make a claim for compensation.
+If you have been injured while eating or working in a fast-food restaurant, you may be entitled to make a claim for compensation.

 Contact our expert lawyers to learn more about claims against KFC

 Jefferies Solicitors have over 25 years’ experience in dealing with compensation claims.
-If you have suffered an injury in KFC because of an accident that wasn’t your fault, we’ll guide you every step of the way and help you win the compensation you are entitled to.
+If you have suffered an injury in a fast-food restaurant because of an accident that wasn’t your fault, we’ll guide you every step of the way and help you win the compensation you are entitled to.

 Accidents in KFC

-KFC has a duty of care to its customers and there are regulations in place to protect diners from injury.
-KFC should take measures to reduce the risk of an accident occurring.
+A fast-food restaurant has a duty of care to its customers and there are regulations in place to protect diners from injury.
+Fast-food restaurants should take measures to reduce the risk of an accident occurring.

-If KFC has failed in its duty to keep you safe while you are visiting one of its restaurants and you become injured as a result, you may be entitled to take legal action and to make a compensation claim.
+If a fast-food restaurant has failed in its duty to keep you safe while you are visiting one of its restaurants and you become injured as a result, you may be entitled to take legal action and to make a compensation claim.

 Common types of accidents at KFC

-There are a number of different kinds of accidents that might occur at KFC involving customers or members of staff.
+There are a number of different kinds of accidents that might occur at fast-food restaurants involving customers or members of staff.
 These include:

 - Burns from hot food or drink or cooking appliances.